From A Wiki of Ice and Fire

 - Viserys Targaryen - driven mad according to his sister.
 Sounding half-mad according to Tyrion Lannister.

 - Queen Helaena Targaryen - named mad by one source thus far - Archmaester Gyldayn.
-More likely suffering from clinical depression resulting in suicide.
+More likely suffering from clinical depression, due to witnessing the murder of her eldest son, eventually resulting in suicide.

 References and Notes